 - Tactile arrows, Wikki Stix cut into small sections, or other tactile manipulatives

 Create a tactile grid with symbols or brailled words to correspond with the story.
 (See attached print version of the Bear Hunt grid; hopefully a .brf will be available soon!)
-You can create your own grid using braille grid paper, using a PIAF machine or create your own using Washi or Rainbow tape to mark the grid lines and textures to represent the obstacles.
+Download the attached file, print on swell paper and use tactile graphics machine (such as the PIAF) or you can create your own grid using braille grid paper, Washi or Rainbow tape to mark the grid lines and textures to represent the obstacles.

 The Image below is titled, "We're Going on a Bear Hunt Algorithm Activity" It is a 7 row, 5 column grid with these pictures: